bahmutov/cypress-set-github-status/README.md

 COMMON_STATUS: 'Cypress E2E tests'
 ```

+### Common status update rule

 Every machine that finishes will update the common status.
 If the status is pending / successful, and the new status is successful, it will remain successful.
 If the new status is failed, the status will change to failed and will remain failed.
+This prevents the following situation from "forgetting" the failed test: imagine you have a parallel test job with 4 machines.

+- the first machine succeeds, so it sets status to passing
+- the second machine fails, so it sets the status to failing
+- the third machine succeeds, so it … sets the status to passing, overwriting the failed status, in effect “forgetting” it.

+The problem with these status checks is that it is hard to figure out if this is the same testing job with several machines in parallel or a re-run when the test status checks should be “reset”. **Tip:** you can reset the common status check before re-running the tests by using the `npx set-gh-status ... --status pending` command.

+## Debugging

+This plugin uses [debug](https://github.com/debug-js/debug#readme) module to output verbose logs.
+You can turn the logs on by running Cypress with `DEBUG=cypress-set-github-status` environment variable.

 ## Blog posts